Dormer Loft Conversion Cost

 Warm roof loft insulation involves 100mm of Celotex insulation covering the rafters.
 This is then secured with a covering capping, tile battens and tiles.
 This is a common application for a flat roof dormer, although it does not tend to work with other applications.

 If you live in an attached or semi-detached home it may be necessary to insulate party walls to tackle noise and heat reduction.
 This will involve mineral fibre insulation combined with timber stud work which can be attached to sound-rated plasterboard.
-To insulate the floor, mineral fibre insulation and a denser sound insulation quilt should be laid between joists.
+To insulate the floor, mineral fibre insulation and a denser sound insulation quilt should be laid between the joists.

 Electrics